Suburb overview

 Limited buy-and-hold upside: a small population of 2,230 means liquidity is thin and capital growth tends to lag the wider South Australia market over full cycles.

-Weak cash flow: $185/week rent covers only 62% of the $1,300/month median mortgage — a $498/month gap that must be funded from other income.
-This suburb is a capital-growth play, not a yield play.
+Weak cash flow at the 2021 Census: $185/week rent covered only 62% of the $1,300/month median mortgage — a $498/month gap funded from other income.
+On the Census snapshot this reads as a capital-growth play, not a yield play; verify current rents before deciding.

 With 76% houses in a 2,230-person market, renovation margins depend on individual street and aspect rather than any suburb-wide story — do comparable-sales analysis before committing capital.